ka9q/ka9q-radio/docs/FFTW3.md

 efficient ways to perform specific transform types and sizes on your specific CPU.
-While *radiod* will probably run in real time without it on faster x86 systems it may actually be necessary to run in real time on the Raspberry Pi 4.
+While *radiod* will probably run in real time without it on faster x86 systems it may actually be necessary to run in real time at higher sample rates on the Raspberry Pi 4.
 This requires that you manually run *FFTW3*'s bundled *fftwf-wisdom* utility with the actual transform sizes needed by the parameters you use with the *radiod* program.
 This can take hours but is worth the improvement in performance.

 FFTW3 stores its 'wisdom' files in two places: a system-wide file, **/etc/fftw/fftwf-wisdom**, and an application specific (i.e., *radiod*)